Posted on: 26-06-2018 in Investments

 Yes, you can.
 Because Etoro uses Contracts For Difference (CFDs), the option exists to bet on the markets falling – just like professional traders do.
 CFDs mean that you, the Etoro user, do not actually own the underlying stock that you’re trading in – but rather have entered into a contract regarding its value.

 Etoro no longer offers leverage on cryptocurrencies, but leverage remains available on certain CFDs.
-Read more about how leverage works direct from Etoro.
+Read more about how leverage works directly from Etoro.
 In leveraged positions, Etoro Stop Losses do not – theoretically – allow you to lose more money than you have in your Etoro account – assuming you have set them appropriately AND they work as promised …

 But – and it is a giant “But” – just imagine the problems you would face if, for whatever technical reason, you ended up owing 100s times more than you started with!
 Watch any leveraged positions like a hawk and be 100% aware that leveraging means you can definitely lose your entire stake in SECONDS and, if things went south, a lot more.
 Etoro have a good reputation for sensible handling of customer issues, but still … don’t make it hard on yourself.
 Don’t get into a leveraged mess in the first place.